cin-framework/cin-cli/CONTRIBUTING.md

 > **Note**: This contributing guide is specific to CIN Framework CLI v0.1.0-alpha and will be updated as the project evolves.

-© 2025 CIN Framework — Open Source Contributions Welcome
+> CIN FRAMEWORK — All Rights Reserved.